Llamaware/TsundeRE/README.md

 You need to set your API URL, username, and passphrase in `tsundere.properties` for full functionality.
 Place the file in your Ghidra root directory.

+See `config-files/README.md` for more details.

 Note: Other users connecting to the server **do not** need to have TsundeRE Client installed in order for it to function for you.

 ### TsundeRE Bot

 Discord bot that provides status updates on the server and maybe even more functionality in the future.
-Fork of FaustBot.
+Fork of [FaustBot](https://github.com/Llamaware/FaustBot).

-Usage and functionality are similar to [FaustBot](https://github.com/Llamaware/FaustBot).
-Read FaustBot's README for more details.

-`config.json` needs to be in the same directory as the bot. `tsundere.json` is an optional feature but must be present if you set `useTsundereLogs` to `true`.
+`config.json` needs to be in the same directory as the bot. `tsundere.json` is optional but must be present if you have enabled the `UseTsundereLogs` feature.

+See `config-files/README.md` for more details.

+#### Commands

+`/ping` - Pings the bot.

+`/shutdown` - Shut down the bot.
+(Owner only)

+`/list` - List all sessions on Ghidra server.

+`/start` - Start Ghidra server monitoring service.
+(Owner only)

+`/stop` - Stop Ghidra server monitoring service.
+(Owner only)

 ### Licenses